Please note any questions relating to PAA are answered in our Guidance for Personalised Assessment Arrangements.

 - ensure your mobile telephone is turned OFF;

 - take your seat quickly and in silence;

 - place your KCL ID card on your desk next to the desk number;

 - remove pens and pencils that you need for your examination from your pencil case and place the pencil case on the floor underneath your desk;

-- place items of value inside a clear plastic wallet (available for sale at external exam venues), seal it and place it on the floor underneath your desk;
+- place items of value inside a clear plastic wallet, seal it and place it on the floor underneath your desk;

 - check that you have the correct examination paper in front of you;